aj-stein-nist/Issue1127Example/README.md

 ## Background

-This is a reproduction repo to explain and experiment with [usnistgov/OSCAL#1127](https://github.com/usnistgov/OSCAL/issues/1127) with a minimal viable examples.
+This is a reproduction repo to explain and experiment with [usnistgov/OSCAL#1127](https://github.com/usnistgov/OSCAL/issues/1127) with a set of minimal viable examples.

-1. [good.xsd](./Issue1127Example/good.xsd), an example XML Schema that does not causes the exception in question.
-1. [bad.xsd](./Issue1127Example/good.xsd), an example XML Schema that will cause the exception in question.

 ## Build Environment